 Outdoor kitchen on a deck – Step 3: Utility connection

 That is actually a pretty important task to research.
 A deck is a special spot that very often enables building an outdoor kitchen on a budget.
 There are plenty of reasons for that.

-First of all roofing and flooring are very often ready to use.
-Speaking money: this means saving literally thousands of dollars.
+First of all, roofing and flooring are very often ready to use.
+Speaking money: this means saving thousands of dollars literally.

-The second thing is the nearness of an indoor kitchen, which allows omitting in an outdoor kitchen design a sink, a fridge, and a burner.
+The second thing is the nearness of an indoor kitchen, allowing omitting in an outdoor kitchen design a sink, a fridge, and a burner.
 Speaking money: additional thousands of $ stay in your pocket, as you do not spend them on appliances.

 Now it’s time to think a bit more about an outdoor kitchen layout, design, material, and finishes.

 Outdoor kitchen on a deck – How to design it well?